sketch-hq/SketchAPI/README.md

 ## Overview

+The API exposed is deliberately thin at the moment, and primarily covers the following areas:

+- obtaining the selected document, page, and layers
+- iterating over the selection
+- iterating over any page, artboard or group
+- finding layers by name or id
+- creating new layers

-The approach that the API takes is to wrap the native Sketch model objects inside javascript objects.
+The approach taken is to wrap the native Sketch model objects inside javascript objects.
 These are thin wrappers, and contain no state - they just exist as a way to provide a cleaner and more stable coding interface to the underlying model.

+The layer hierarchy is deliberately simplified, with all shape layers being treated the same way.
+Thus there are currently wrapper classes for the following layer types: `Page`, `Artboard`, `Group`, `Shape`, `Text`, `Image`.

+On top of this sits a `Document` class for each document, and an `Application` class which is the root of the tree.
+It's an instance of this that you are given when you call `context.api()`, and it is this single object which gives you access to all the others.

+One or two important properties of layers are exposed directly in the wrappers.
+For example `name`, `id`, and `frame`.
+Over time, more properties will be exposed this way, but for now you will often have to drop down to interrogating the underlying model object: `layer.sketchObject.`.

+There is the beginning of a wrapper class `Style` for layer styles, but it's currently very simple.
+The plan here will be to allow a quick way to set up all the common properties of a style, in a way that is uniform and consistent.

+On the `Application` class there is also some support for more global tasks such as reading/writing preferences.
+This stuff will be expanded over time.

+The application object also exposes some utility classes.
+Currently the main one of note is `Rectangle`, which is a javascript-native representation of a rectangle.
+The plan is to use this class consistently within the API, in order to try to mask the fact that the model itself uses a confusing mix of `NSRect`, `CGRect`,  `MSRect` and `MSAbsoluteRect`!
+In time more utility classes may be added.
+In time, also, we hope to clean up the model to be more consistent, at which point `Rectangle` might just turn into a thin wrapper for one of the native types.

+Finally, there is some crude support for interaction with the user via alerts/sheets and the messages area at the bottom of the canvas.
+This stuff is *not* final, and is currently just a re-working of some of our original code snippets.
+Ideally we'd like to come up with a more powerful and cleaner API to allow your plugin to interact with the user in a way that is consistent and compatible with the way Sketch itself interacts.
+It will probably take some time for us to get to this stuff!

 ## Performance and Identity